Homogeneous Fibrations over Curves: The Abel Sequences

 Now we introduce a natural $1$-morphism

 given by pulling back an $S$-torsor by $\phi$ to get a $\R_\phi \G _{m,D}\times_C D$-torsor and then reducing the structure group to $\G _{m,D}$ by the natural adjunction (projection).
-In fact, this is an equivalence of stacks and the inverse $1$-morphism is the Weil restriction functor $\R_\phi$, cf., SGA3 \cite{SGA3} XXIV 8.2.
+In fact, this is an equivalence of stacks and the inverse $1$-morphism is the Weil restriction functor $\R_\phi$, c.f., \cite[XXIV 8.2]{SGA3}.

 Let $\Pic_{D/K}$ be the relative Picard scheme and let $c:\B\G_{m,D}\rightarrow \Pic_{D/K}$ be the coarse moduli space map.
 Consider the Abel map defined in Proposition \ref{extendabel} and post-compose with $R_\phi^{-1}$ and the coarse moduli space map, we get the following.